 FROM InfrastructureEvent SELECT event.involvedObject.kind,event.involvedObject.name,event.reason,event.message WHERE clusterName = 'YOUR_CLUSTER_NAME' limit 100

-Here are a few examples to query your data with chart builder:
+Here are a few examples to query your data:

 Get attributes names

 To see all the attributes names, use the following query:

 FROM InfrastructureEvent SELECT keyset() WHERE category = 'kubernetes'

 To see details about the latest events in a cluster, use the following query, replacing YOUR_CLUSTER_NAME with the name of your cluster: